 Hooking your camera to storage with a wire is going to save your network a lot of work.
 It’s also a lot faster, so you won’t usually experience any lag time if you’re watching live video.
 Usually you would have some type of hub that encodes the recording.
 Usually the wire will route to either a DVR (digital video recorder) or straight to a personal computer with a lot of storage space.
 Personal computers are usually the most convenient if you intend to edit the video.

 One disadvantage of a wired security camera is having a wire that can be severed.
 To get around this you would usually want to embed the wire through the wall and make sure the camera is mounted very securely.

 Wireless Camera Storage

-Wireless cameras can be the most secure and the easiest to install.
-Usually you just plug it in, connected it to the network, and install some software.
+Wireless cameras can be the most secure, fuss-free and easiest to install.
+Usually you just plug it in, connect it to the network, and install some software.
 The footage would either route to your personal computer or an NVR (network video recorder).